Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 ---
 title: Functions & Deployment
 ---

 _You can follow along with the video course from here._

 ## Introduction

 In the previous lesson, we added a store variable `favoriteNumber` within our first smart contract and explored different solidity types.
-In this lesson, you'll discover how to update and retrieve this number, while also exploring functions, visibility, deployment, transactions, gas usage and variable scope.
+In this lesson, you'll discover how to update and retrieve this number, while also learning about functions, visibility, deployment, transactions, gas usage and variable scope.

 ## Building the **store** function

 📋 To store this variable, we need to implement a new **function**.
 In Solidity, functions - or methods, are portions of code designed to execute specific tasks within the overall codebase.
 We'll call this new function `store`, and it will be responsible for updating the `favoriteNumber` variable.

 ```solidity
 contract SimpleStorage {

     uint256 favoriteNumber; // a function will update this variable

     // the function will be written here
 }
 ```

 Functions are identified by the keyword `function`, followed by a name (e.g. `store`) and any additional **parameters** enclosed in rounded parentheses `()`.
 These parameters represent the values sent to our function.
 In this case, we inform the `store` function that we want to update `favoriteNumber` with some other value `_favoriteNumber`:

 ```solidity